manjumaikan/aws_java_servlet/README.md

-# Java servlet on a dockerized Alpine Linux image, hosted on AWS EC2 instance.
+# Dockerized Java servlet on an Alpine Linux image, hosted on AWS EC2 instance.

 prerequisite: